aws-samples/aws-devops-end-to-end-workshop/README.md

 ## Known limitations

 These are the same known limitations in the original web application.
 Note that the application was written for demonstration purposes and not for production use.
+The web application currently uses Node16.
+It'll be updated to Node18 soon.
 There are some network errors observed on Firefox.
 We are looking into this.

 &nbsp;&nbsp;